College athletics in the United States: Court cases

 After a number of efforts to go to trial against the NCAA's incoming revenue, a court date has been set.
 Former UCLA Bruin Ed O'Bannon along with Oscar Robertson and Bill Russell lead the lawsuit.
 The trial is scheduled to begin during the summer of 2014.
 Although the NCAA claims that their athletes have amateur status, the organization has made billions of dollars off of merchandise licenses.
 The NCAA has earned billions from broadcast revenues annually.
 By selling the image of their players, the NCAA is able to make money from each sport.
 O'Bannon has stated that some of this revenue should be spread out among the players who help bring in this cash to the NCAA.
 ESPN analyst Jay Bilas showed how a person could search the NCAA website by player name and have the resulting school jersey appear.

 The U.S. Court of Appeals for the Ninth Circuit would find that Ed O'Bannon was right in his thesis that the NCAA is taking advantage of a players image.
 Though the court found this ruling, all that would come of it would be that schools would only have to cover the cost of attendance.
 This would scrap the injunction found by U.S. District Court Judge Claudia Wilken that division one football and basketball players could receive up to five thousand dollars a year for playing.
 The Supreme Court would deny to hear the case on appeal, effectively stopping O'Bannon's fight.

 In a 2014 court case brought by a few Northwestern University football players against the NCAA, argued that the players should be able to unionize and bargain collectively.
 The court ruled in the players favor.
 The court's decision only applied to those football players at Northwestern on a scholarship.
 Required football practice and playing had reduced the time students could use to pursue their studies.
 Former player Kain Colter argued that athletic departments should decrease the maximum number of hours a player must participate in a sport to remain part of the team and retain a scholarship.
 As it stands, 50 hours a week is the maximum.

 On June 21, 2021, the U.S. Supreme Court unanimously ruled that the NCAA cannot bar relatively modest payments to student athletes.
+In June 2025, the U.S. District Court for the Northern District of California granted final approval to the settlement in House v.
+NCAA and related antitrust cases concerning restrictions on athlete compensation.
+Beginning July 1, 2025, participating Division I schools were permitted to make direct payments to athletes under a revenue-sharing model, with an initial annual cap of approximately $20.5 million per institution; the settlement also provided nearly $2.8 billion in back damages.